 Simon coordinates the project technical design, from the Data Model to the User Authentication layer.
 He manages the server and the data, and solves the tricky technical issues that the node faces!

 Andrew successfully obtained the seed funding for Data Central.
+He defined key requirements, capabilities, and identified the initial exemplar datasets for deployment and testing.

 Lloyd designs the backend database architecture determining the solutions for ingesting and querying data.
 He configures and manages the database cluster (we call it the data lake!) and does benchmarking on the node configuration against current popular database technologies as required.
 He also writes backend software code to ingest and query data in and out of the data lake.